<<Previous | Story Intro | Return to Stories | Next >>

 Settled into the seat of Helen's car, a limousine for the widow not part of the very simple funeral that Marvin had planned...and grudgingly paid for before his passing...she dared to examine those emotions.
 Wondered where the overwhelming grief was.
 When Susan's husband Charles had died three years ago, the woman had been nearly inconsolable.
 It had taken months for Susan to begin living again.
 She felt...God forgive her...she felt free.
 After sixty-one years, she finally felt free!

 That wasn't to say that she hadn't loved Marvin.
 She had.
 But it hadn't been an all-consuming love.
 It had been...unexceptional.
 She understood him, accepted that he would never be the type of husband to bring her flowers or dance in the rain with her.
 He wasn't given to displays of affection.
 He never held her hand, or put his arms around her, never hugged her.
 Even their lovemaking had been...methodical.
 Certainly nothing like the books she read.
 She supposed she'd found her 'romance' within the pages of those dime store novels.
 Which she'd always had to hide from Marvin, using what change she could gather from the grocery shopping to purchase them.
 She'd quietly adjusted her expectations with each passing year, grew accustomed to the way of her life.
 Had lavished all of her love on her sons.
-Had grieved for both...the son who had been killed in war, and the son who had simply walked away, unwilling to live under the shadow...and control...of his father.
+Had grieved for both...the son who had been killed in war, and the son who had simply walked away, unwilling to live in the shadow...and under the control...of his father.
 He'd been killed as well.

 She stared out the window, didn't see the fields of winter wheat as they passed by.
 She hadn't known that Melburn had died, until Helen had searched for him last year.
 Marvin did little more than sleep at that point.
 Took no interest in anything at all.
 It was as if he had already died, but his body hadn't quite figured that fact out.
 During a conversation with Susan, she had lamented about the fact that she had no idea where her oldest son was.
 What he was doing.
 If he ever thought about her.
 Susan had asked Helen if there was a means of finding Melburn.
 Helen had assured both women that there were a myriad of resources available to find out just what Dr. Melburn Jackson was doing, and where he was doing it.
 And Helen had determined to do just that.